 By default, search engines will crawl and try to index every page on your site that they can find.

-You may also want to exclude pages that aren’t useful like tag and category pages in WordPress.
+A great tip for keeping a page private from crawlers is to exclude pages that aren’t useful like tag and category pages in WordPress.

 Search engine algorithms also change over time in an effort to improve search results.
 Keep in mind that the goal of search engines is to provide quality content so that their users are satisfied with search results and keep using their search engine.

-So what factors do search engines use to determine what content ranks at the top?
+If you’re feeling froggy, how about jumping into our next section and finding out what factors do search engines use to determine what content ranks at the top?

-We discuss the top ranking factors in the next chapter!
+We discuss the top-ranking factors in the next chapter!